salmanytofficial/XLICON-MD/README.md

 ## Important Notice

-Xlicon md v1 is now out dated.
-Xlicon Md V1 Might Give you Mongodb issues I suggest you to use Xlicon Md V2 Which is latest
+XLICON MD Require A MongoDB Key TO Deply.
+XLICON MD Might Give you Mongodb issues I suggest you to use Xlicon Md V2 Which is latest

 [Get XLICON V2](https://github.com/ahil15/Xlicon-v2)]